Weakly intrusive low-rank approximation method for nonlinear parameter-dependent equations: Approximation of residual and preconditioner with partially known low-rank structure

 Here, we present the EIM for the construction of an interpolation $\cI_r[\gamma](\xi)$ of the vector-valued function $\gamma(\xi)$, with a control of the approximation error in the semi-norm $\Vert\cdot\Vert_W$.
 The interpolation $\cI_r[\gamma](\xi)$ has the form~\eqref{Irgamma}, where the functions $\alpha_j(\xi)$ are defined such that for any $\xi\in \Xi$, $(\cI_r[\gamma])_i(\xi) = \gamma_i(\xi)$ for a collection of indices $\{i_j\}_{j=1}^r$, i.e.

 For the selection of the interpolation points and indices, we use a greedy algorithm~\cite{Barrault2004} which generates a sequence of pairs $\{(\xi_r^\star,i_r)\}_{r\ge 1}$ defined recursively by

 where for $r=0$, we use the convention $\cI_0[\gamma]=0$.
+The algorithm is stopped when $\cI_r[\gamma] = \gamma$, which occurs for some $r \le \min\{s,Q\}$.
 This construction ensures that the linear system of equations~\eqref{eq:eim_reduced_problem} is invertible for any $\xi \in \Xi$, and in particular, it ensures that the interpolation property~\eqref{alpha_interpolation_property} is satisfied.
 If the algorithm is stopped when $r$ is such that